 Note 1) Absolute Maximum Ratings are limit values not to destroy the chip and are not to guarantee operation.

-Note 2) VDDA is generated internally and are not supplied externally.
-This is the power supply voltage generated in the LSI by RF communication.
+Note 2) VDDA, VDDD are generated internally and are not supplied externally.

-Note 3) Definition of Voltage antenna terminals swing (VCBA)
+Note 3) Voltage antenna terminals swing (VCBA) is shown as follows.